 Faculty leader's salary

-- Salary paid by home department/college: In this case, your home department/college will pay your salary and the department/college will receive all tuition dollars generated by the program.
+Salary is paid by home department/college: In this case, your home department/college will pay your salary and the department/college will receive all tuition dollars generated by the program.

 Faculty leader's expenses

 All the expenses you intend to claim must be included in the program budget.
 Below is a list of expenses that may be included in the program budget for faculty-leaders.
-If a program has less than eight students, the list of expenses and amount of expenses included in the budget for a faculty-leader, will need to be discussed on a case-by-case basis with Study Abroad.
+If a program has less than eight students, the list of expenses and amount of expenses included in the budget for a faculty-leader, will need to be discussed on a case-by-case basis with your Department or College.

 *Note: If there are less than eight student-participants, it is important to discuss what faculty-leader expenses will be included in the program budget.

 Your lodging will be included in a program at the same housing unit as the students.
 You may reserve a single hotel room for yourself and the cost is included in the program fee paid by the students.
 For longer-term stays, faculty may choose to rent an apartment.
 The most cost efficient option is recommended.
 If you choose housing outside of where students will be lodged, you will receive equivalent to the cost of a single room in student housing toward the cost of your housing.
 For example, if a single room in the hotel where the students are lodged is $1500 for the duration of the program and an apartment will cost $3000, you will receive $1500 toward your housing.

 A daily meal stipend may be included in the program cost.
 For destinations with a low cost of living or good exchange rate, you are asked to claim no more than the CMU approved domestic daily allowance for low cost cities.
 For destinations with a high cost of living and unfavorable exchange rate, you are asked to claim no more than the CMU approved domestic daily allowance for high cost cities.
 Keep in mind that the higher the meal allowance claimed, the higher the program cost will be for the students.